-Another non-surgical option is aspiration.
+Another non-surgical option is an aspiration.
 This involves numbing the area and puncturing the cyst with a needle so fluid can be withdrawn.
-Sometimes, steroid is injected into the lesion in an attempt to decrease its size and stimulate resorption.
+Sometimes, a steroid is injected into the lesion in an attempt to decrease its size and stimulate resorption.
 This technique is rarely successful.
 The ganglion will most likely grow back as the ‘root’ cause is not removed.

 If the above methods don’t resolve the issue, surgery may be recommended.